open-power/sb-signing-utils/README.md

 or private key as input.)

 The script reuses HW key A as SW key P, as a shortcut.
 Normally the hardware and firmware keys would be different.
-Also, the script only use one software key.
+Also, the script only uses one software key.
 The use of 1-3 software keys is supported by secure boot.
 However, for every software public key provided in the container header, a corresponding signature must be present.
 In the case of the